Giddyup Go

 "Giddyup Go" is a country music song made famous by Red Sovine.
 Released in 1965, the song was the title track to Sovine's album released that same year.

-A recitation paying homage to the American truck driver, "Giddyup Go" was Sovine's second No. 1 hit, spending six weeks atop the Billboard magazine Hot Country Singles chart in January and February 1966.
+A recitation paying homage to the American truck driver, "Giddyup Go" was Sovine's second number-one hit, spending six weeks atop the Billboard Hot Country Singles chart in January and February 1966.

 Story of "Giddyup Go"

 Truck-driving songs had been a part of American country music since the late 1940s, and Sovine's label Starday Records had several artists who specialized in the subgenre.
-It didn't take until 1965 when Sovine—at the time, absent from the country music charts for nine years—finally found his niche.
+In 1965, though, Sovine, at the time absent from the country music charts for nine years, finally found his niche in this style.

-The first big truck-driving hit from Sovine, "Giddyup Go" is the tale of an emotional father-son reunion at a highway truck stop.
+The first big truck-driving hit from Sovine, "Giddyup Go", is the tale of an emotional father–son reunion at a highway truck stop.
 The reunion is played out near the end of the song.

 In the setup, the elder truck driver—who shares his experiences in first person—explains that he had spent the better part of 25 years on the road, most of them alone.
 In the early years of his career, he notes, he had a wife and young son.
 It was the son's gibberish attempt to greet his father, while driving the truck, that inspired the name of the truck ("Giddyup Go").
-The stress of her husband's frequent absences eventually takes its toll on the marriage, and one day, the trucker returns home to find both gone, without contact information or an explanation.
+The stress of her husband's frequent absences eventually takes its toll on the wife and the marriage, and one day, the trucker returns home to find both gone, without contact information or an explanation.
 In the years following, the trucker is left to explain to other truck drivers the "Giddyup Go" nameplate on his truck, his only link to his son.

-In the present time, the truck driver is traveling along U.S. Highway 66 when he spots a new diesel rig with a nameplate reading "Giddyup Go."
+In the present time, the truck driver is traveling along U.S. Highway 66, when he spots a new diesel rig with a nameplate reading "Giddyup Go".
 The father gets a lump in his throat, suspecting that he may have some connection to its driver.
-The two drivers meet at the next truck stop, and during the course of their conversation the boy explains that his mother had died and that he had lost contact with his father.
+The two drivers meet at the next truck stop, and during the course of their conversation, the boy explains that his mother had died and that he had lost contact with his father.
 He also reveals that the name of his "Giddyup Go" truck was inspired by a rig his father once owned.
-It is at this point where the elder trucker takes the younger man outside to reveal their connection, dusting off the name to show him.
+At this point, the elder trucker takes the younger man outside to reveal their connection, dusting off the name to show him.
 Afterward, an emotional reunion takes place between the two men, who realize they are father and son.